okbob/plpgsql_check/README.md

 I invite any ideas, patches, bugreports.

-PostgreSQL PostgreSQL 14 - 18 are supported.
+PostgreSQL 14 - 18 are supported.

 The SQL statements inside PL/pgSQL functions are checked by the validator for semantic errors.
 These errors can be found by calling the plpgsql_check_function: